 Prior to becoming a home inspector, Mike worked as a Red Seal carpenter, bring over 20 year's of valuable, industry experience that's transferable to the home inspection industry.
 Some of this experience includes: building, framing, roofing and renovating multiple residential and commercial properties, as well as deck and fence building, and concrete work (from residential foundations to large, commercial projects).

 The cost of a home inspection may vary depending on the property's location, age and approximate square footage; however, price should not be the deciding factor when selecting a home inspector.
 The qualifications and credentials of the inspector, as well as your comfort level with the home inspector, himself, should be what guides you to a confident choice.
-We ask you to give us a call, chat with our inspector and receive a specific quote for your specific property.
+We ask you to give us a call, chat with our inspector and receive a specific quote, tailored to your specific property.

 The cost of a McZak home inspection for an average single-family home starts at $500+GST, with basic condos starting at $375+GST.
-But remember, buying a home is a big investment.
-You should be focused on receiving the best service and value from a quality inspector, not just finding the best price.
+But remember, buying a home is a big investment; you should be focused on receiving the best service and value from a quality inspector, not just finding the best price.
 As with everything: you get what you pay for.

 All the major systems of the property will be inspected during your home inspection.
 This includes the: building site (property grade, driveway, sidewalks, etc), roof, exterior/foundation, garage, structural components & insulation (including attics and crawlspaces, when possible), plumbing, electrical, heating, cooling, laundry, kitchen & interior (including bedrooms, bathrooms, hallways, etc).
 The general goal of a home inspection is to identify any existing, major problems with a property that may affect a typical buyer's decision to purchase.